Gear

 Jobi Gorillapod

-A recent acquisition which I have used so far to video myself for my You Tube channel.
-I will be taking this on my next trip and see if it can replace a full blown tripod – another weight saving idea.
+A recent acquisition that I have used so far to video myself for my YouTube channel.
+I will take this on my next trip and see if it can replace a full-blown tripod – another weight-saving idea.
+I have the JOBY JB01507-BWW GorillaPod 3K Kit, which takes up to 3KGs nicely.

-Camera Batteries – Cnon LP-E6
+Camera Batteries – Canon LP-E6

 SD Memory Cards

-And less than a tenner….
+And less than twenty quid…

 SD Memory Card Cases

-I have two of these.
-One with a yellow seal and one with a red seal.
+I have two of these—one with a yellow seal and one with a red seal.
 I put blank, formatted memory cards in the case with the yellow seal.
-Once I have finished a shoot I put the memory card with the photos on in the case with the red seal.
+Once I have finished a shoot, I put the memory card with the photos on in the case with the red seal.

 iPhone tripod holder